 3. Sirius is actually a binary star system.
 I think of him as my binary birthday present, since we adopted him a couple months after my 32nd birthday– which, if you count in binary, is a pretty cool number (100,000).

 He was found as a baby and raised by someone who wanted to release him, but he refused to fly away when she tried.
 For years he lived with her and another starling she’d raised.
 Later when she became unable to care for them, she gave them both to someone in Minnesota who had just lost one of her starlings and wanted companions for the one she had left.
 Unfortunately, Marley didn’t get along well with that starling, so finally he ended up with me.
-I really hope to give him a stable and peaceful home where he will come to feel safe.

 In his cage

-He loves to sit on my head…
+He loved to sit on my head…

 and John’s head…